3 Tips for Winter Hiking Safety

 1. Pack the Right Equipment

 Proper equipment is a winter hiking safety no-brainer.
 First and foremost: Make sure you have the 10 Essentials!
 These should be with you for every single hike—one day or several, summer or winter.
 Packing the 10 Essentials means your top priorities are covered: light, warmth, food, safety and water.
 However, there are a couple of additional items to consider packing when hiking in cold temperatures.
+If you’re a total hiking beginner, you can also see a more complete rundown in our guide of beginner hiking essentials.

 Emergency thermal blankets form a barrier between you and the elements.
 They are most often made from Mylar, a brand of water- and windproof polyester film which retains most of your body heat.
 Here are the best thermal blankets, according to Backpacker.com.